OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       V11 is a limited 32 bits for FID and internal offsets and the number of features the layer can handle.
 It's the default option.
-      V20 is the 64 bits version for FID and internal offsets. last_version forces to the last existing version ever.
+      V20 is the 64 bits version for FID and internal offsets. last_version selects to the last existing version ever.

 -  .. lco:: DBFEncoding
       :choices: UTF8, ANSI